VincentToups/emacs-utils/with-stack.md

 31 May 2010: added stack type checking macros for use in el, added foldl and leach words.
 Added an "assert-stack-predicates" word which checks the types on the stack simply and easily.

+6 June 2010: added interpolation syntax and immediate word.